mjbots/moteus/docs/reference.md

   operation that requires a stop
 * 42 - *theta invalid* - no valid commutation encoder is available
 * 43 - *position invalid* - no valid output encoder is available
+* 44 - *stop position deprecated* - an attempt was made to use the deprecated "stop position" feature along with velocity or acceleration limits.
+Prefer to instead command the desired position directly with a target velocity of 0.0, or secondarily, disable acceleration and velocity limits.

 The full list can be found at: [fw/error.h](../fw/error.h#L25)